parrado/digit-serial-divider/README.md

-# Source code digit-serial-divider description.
+# Source code of digit-serial-divider description.